-Master of Public Administration (MPA) with a Focus in Healthcare Management
+Master of Public Administration (MPA) with a Focus in Healthcare Administration

 Much more than a crisis of healthcare service delivery, the COVID-19 pandemic in America was a crisis of public administration.